 3. Open up your air vents.

-There’s a common misconception that you can save money by shutting the vents (supply registers) in rooms that aren’t being occupied.
-Resist the urge to close all of them, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
-This can lead to broken blower motors, mold or mildew in your ductwork, damage to the compressor, a ruptured heat exchanger, and other problems.
-What Does a Furnace Tune-Up Include?
+There’s a common misconception that you can boost your savings by shutting the vents (supply registers) in rooms that aren’t being used.
+Resist the urge to close them all, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
+This can cause failed blower motors, mold or mildew in your ductwork, damage to the compressor, a cracked heat exchanger, and other problems.

 4. Is your Furnace Receiving Electricity?

-Switch the thermostat to “on” from “auto” to force the fan to function.
-If the fan does come on, power is working correctly, but if it doesn’t, your furnace might not be receiving power.
+Shift the thermostat to “on” from “auto” to force the fan to function.
+If the fan turns on, power is working properly, but if it doesn’t, your furnace might not be receiving power.

-Every furnace includes a power switch (that resembles a light switch) either on the furnace or located on a wall close to the furnace.
-Flip the switch and wait a few minutes to see if it helps to turn the furnace on.
-Also check to see if all access panels and doors on the furnace are completely closed.
+All furnaces have a power switch (similar to a light switch) either on the furnace or located on a wall close to the furnace.
+Flip the switch and wait a few minutes to see if it turns the furnace on.
+Also confirm that all access panels and doors on the furnace are completely closed.

 6. Condensate Drainage

-If your furnace vents out the side of the house, check to see if anything could be blocking the intake or exhaust.
-Be sure the space is clear of leaves, animal nests, or snow/ice.
+If your furnace vents out the side of the house, assess the situation to see if anything could be blocking the intake or exhaust.
+Confirm the surrounding region isn’t obstructed by leaves, animal nests, or snow/ice.

 Your HVAC system is an important appliance with a limited lifetime.
-Depending on use, with professional maintenance you can expect your furnace and air conditioner to perform between 8-18 years before you will need to replace the old one.
-However, poor maintenance is one of the top reasons for earlier replacement HVAC systems prior to end of average life expectancy.
+Depending on use, with proper maintenance you can expect your furnace and air conditioner to last between 8-18 years before you will need to replace the old one.
+However, poor maintenance is one of the primary reasons for early replacement HVAC systems prior to end of average life expectancy.